 Do Baby Birds Die Easily?

-Baby birds do die easily in their nests.
+Baby birds do die easily.
 On average, 44.7% of baby birds die in their nests.
 They are defenseless as eggs and nestlings while in their nest and they die easily due to extreme weather conditions, extreme temperatures, brood parasites, predation, and fierce competition from other bird species.

 Will Mother Birds Remove Dead Babies From Their Nests?